UACOMTucson/MedDocs/docs/03_MedLearn_Dashboard.md

 * Pay special attention to the texts in the Attendance, Podcast, and Professional Attire fields
 * Click on the Event Resources link to access learning materials

+Additionally, you can subscribe to your MedLearn calendar.
+Subscribe by URL, rather than download, to receive updates as schedules are updated.

 ## RSS Feeds (6)